 There’s also a fear beyond this classification.
 The Satanic Panic of the 1980s still permeates our society even though all claims of ritualistic abuse remain unfounded, equivalent to a modern-day witch hunt.
 Like cults, mass hysteria isn’t new and it’s easy to see how one small outcry can turn into something unstoppable — particularly when it involves an otherness.

-Movies have explored every aspect of cults — the manipulation and brainwashing by human beings, occultism and the Devil, political and doomsday groups — you name it.
+Movies have explored every aspect of these strange groups — the manipulation and brainwashing by human beings, occultism and the Devil, political and doomsday groups — you name it.
 So what’s scarier: another person controlling your fate, or a group with no physical leader to take down?
 Here are 50+ horror movies to help you find out.

 Horror legends Bela Lugosi and Boris Karloff team up in what is thought to be the first horror film to depict satanism as a cult.
 Karloff plays the leader of a satanic group who takes his orders from a book called The Rites of Lucifer.
 As he plans to sacrifice a beautiful blonde woman to Satan during the New Moon, Lugosi’s character attempts to save the day.

 A young female college student with an interest in the occult pays a visit to the fictional town of Whitewood, Massachusetts, where a witch had been burned at the stake in 1692.
 Upon her arrival, she realizes that witchcraft is anything but dead in the town.
 The following incantation by one of the followers caused the film to be banned in several places: